Richard E. Jackson

-Richard Ernest Jackson Jr. (born July 18, 1945) is an American politician, civil servant, and educator from New York.
+Richard Ernest Jackson Jr. (July 18, 1945 - August 10, 2025) was an American politician, civil servant, and educator from New York.
 A Republican, Jackson has served as New York State Commissioner of Motor Vehicles, Mayor of Peekskill, New York, and as a member of the Peekskill City Council.

 He is the first African-American to serve as mayor of a city in the history of New York.

 Early life

 Jackson was born in Peekskill on July 18, 1945.

 Career

 Jackson began his career as a mathematics teacher at Peekskill High School.

 Jackson later taught calculus at Averill Park High School.

 A three-term Peekskill City Councilmember, Jackson was appointed Mayor of Peekskill in December 1984 by a unanimous vote of the City Council when the previous mayor, George Pataki, stepped down to serve in the New York State Assembly.
 Upon assuming office, he became the first African-American Mayor of Peekskill.
 According to The New York Times, Jackson was also the first African-American mayor of a city in the State of New York.
 A Republican, Jackson won a full term as mayor in 1985; he later won re-election to two successive terms with the largest pluralities in the city's 51-year history.
 He continued to teach mathematics at Peekskill High School while serving in his part-time mayoral post.
 Jackson stepped down on April 24, 1991.

 In 1995, then-Governor Pataki appointed Jackson to the post of New York State Commissioner of Motor Vehicles.
 Jackson served as Commissioner from 1995 to 2000.